Return to the simple pleasures in the heart of the Hill Country, just 40 minutes from San Antonio.

 A cozy bed, the quiet sounds of a small country town, a sip of something with your friends in our gazebo.
 It's the Hill Country getaway you know you need.

-Hotel Faust is a non-hosted small boutique hotel (we don't live onsite), we live nearby and our caretaker is only two blocks away.
-Hotel Faust does not have a front desk.
+Hotel Faust is a small boutique hotel (we don't live onsite), we live nearby and our caretaker is only two blocks away.
+Hotel Faust has limited lobby hours.

 If you need assistance during your stay please text/call us @ 830-431-2112.

 First settled in the mid 1800's, Hotel Faust was designed by the famous architect Alfred Giles in 1800.
 It started out as The Ingenhuett Hotel, but hey...no one can say or spell Ingenhuett, and so it was renamed Hotel Faust in the early 1900's when the Fausts became part of the Ingenhuett family.
 Ask us about Mrs. Faust's ghost that still visits our hotel.

 Comfort's Crown Jewel